ChandraCXC/iris-docs/markdown/releasenotes/index.md

   * SAMP broadcasting is not available any more from the Metadata Browser directly.
 One can extract an SED in the Metadata Browser and then use the SED Builder capabilities to broadcast a flattened SED or an arbitrary number of segments.
   * Data can now be sorted only according to one column, not two as in Iris 2.1.

+### Sherpa Communication

+Sometimes the connection to Sherpa stalls out, and you get a "`Tried calling Sherpa 100 times every 100 milliseconds.
+Giving up`" error when doing one of the following operations:

+  * redshifting
+  * interpolating
+  * calculating integrated fluxes
+  * fitting
+  * calculating confidence intervals
+  * evaluating the model

+To remedy this issue, open a new terminal, kill any currently-running `sherpa-samp` processes, start a new `iris` conda environment and launch a new `sherpa-samp` process.

+        $ pkill sherpa-samp
+        $ bash
+        $ source activate iris    # or whatever you've named the environment (iris) $ sherpa-samp

+Then try to do the operation again.
+You shouldn't lose any of your data if you see this error.

+**NOTE:** When you are finished with Iris, you will need to end the sherpa-samp process manually with

+    pkill sherpa-samp

 ### Sed Stacker

   * After stacking a group of SEDs, the resultant SED is added to the SED Builder.
 A silent java.lang.NullPointerException exception is raised when a user tries to add new segments to this SED.
 No warning pops up to the user.